 - Pass the ALST within 12 credits of graduate course registration

-Additionally, all matriculated Mercy College students are required to demonstrate an appropriate level of achievement in each of the six college competencies to ascertain that they can communicate clearly and effectively both orally and in writing.
+Additionally, all matriculated Mercy University students are required to demonstrate an appropriate level of achievement in each of the six college competencies to ascertain that they can communicate clearly and effectively both orally and in writing.
 They must also demonstrate their ability to use critical thinking and established methods of computation and use of contemporary technology.

 All initial certification programs are nationally recognized by the National Council for Accreditation of Teacher Education (NCATE) and the Council for Accreditation of Educator Preparation (CAEP).